FFRPL Home | RPL Home | MCLS Home

 Presented by the Central Library of Rochester & Monroe County and the Out Alliance in partnership with the Memorial Art Gallery.
 Sponsored by Shoulders to Stand On, Humanities New York, and the Friends & Foundation of the Rochester Public Library.

-The 4th annual Anthony Mascioli Rainbow Dialogues confronted the double pandemic of COVID-19 and racism in its 2021 program (held virtually, via Zoom).
+The 2021 Rainbow Dialogues confronted the double pandemic of COVID-19 and racism in its 2021 program (held virtually, via Zoom).

-The 2021 theme, Lessons Learned from an Unequal World, took an intersectional approach to understanding and addressing longstanding and continuing inequality facing the Rochester community.
-Keynote speaker William A. Johnson reflected on his experiences confronting racism and supporting the LGBTQ+ community as head of the Urban League, mayor of Rochester, and co-chair of the Commission on Racial and Structural Equity (RASE) and shared the lessons he’s learned along the way.
-Afterward, panelists shared their own experiences of inequality and discussed efforts—personal and community-driven—to overcome the challenges.
+The theme, Lessons Learned from an Unequal World, took an intersectional approach to understanding and addressing longstanding and continuing inequality facing the Rochester community.
+Keynote speaker William A. Johnson reflected on his experiences confronting racism and supporting the LGBTQ+ community as head of the Urban League, mayor of Rochester, and co-chair of the Commission on Racial and Structural Equity (RASE).
+Panelists shared their own experiences of inequality and discussed efforts—personal and community-driven—to overcome the challenges.

 Franklin A. Robinson, Jr., Rainbow Dialogues keynote speaker 2018 (left); Dr. Beck Orr, keynote speaker 2019 (center); Stanley Byrd, Ed.D., keynote speaker 2020 (right)